jpadkins/fvr_engine/README.md

   - stick in directory under fonts/
   - run with `cargo run -p fvr_engine-atlas -- run` while in root dir of project
   - output goes to resources/fonts/
+  - finally, create SDF versions of the textures.
+See the bash script in resources/fonts.

 ### fvr_engine-client
 Lib for handling the game window, user input, and drawing to the faux terminal.